Little Girl’s Lost Deployment Doll Is Returned To Her Thanks To A Kind Stranger

-Bailley Childers is 7-years-old and her father, Larry Childers of Gray, Tennessee is in the U.S. Navy.
-When her father is away on deployment, Bailley has a stuffed ‘deployment doll’ with her dad’s face on it to comfort her.
+Baillie Childers is 7-years-old and her father, Larry Childers of Gray, Tennessee is in the U.S. Navy.
+When her father is away on deployment, Baillie has a stuffed ‘deployment doll’ with her dad’s face on it to comfort her.
 The little girl was distraught to have lost the doll at the end of December.
 Thanks to a kind stranger, the treasured item has since been returned to her, according to Today.

 The doll itself has a photo of Childers wearing his uniform.
-At the bottom is text that reads “Daddy love you Bai!”
+At the bottom is some text that reads “Daddy Loves You Bai!”

 The doll was found in a parking lot by a woman named Haven Hill.
 Hill immediately knew it likely meant a lot to someone so she took a photo of it and posted it on social media in hopes of tracking down its owner.